monicaclarelewis/Horiseon-accessibility-improvement/README.md

 ![The Horiseon webpage includes a navigation bar, a header image, and cards with text and images at the bottom of the page.](Assets/01-html-css-git-challenge-demo.png)

+## Usage

+Visit the link above for access to the website.

 ## Installation